kotikopodobnoye/router/README.md

 ## Pages

-1. User List Page:
+1. User List Page
-   - Displays a list of system users.
-   - Clicking on a user navigates to Page 2.

-2. User Details Page:
+2. User Details Page
-   - Shows detailed information about a user, including their albums.
-   - Clicking on an album navigates to Page 4.
-   - Clicking on the user's name navigates back to Page 2.

-3. Album List Page:
+3. Album List Page
-   - Displays a list of album names.
-   - Clicking on an album navigates to Page 4.

-4. Album Details Page:
+4. Album Details Page
-   - Shows the photos of an album and the user who created it.
-   - Displays a loading indicator while album data is being fetched.
-   - Clicking on the user's name navigates back to Page 2.

-5. 404 Page:
+5. 404 Page

-   - Displays a "Return to Home" link.
-   - Shown when the URL path is not supported by the application.
-   - Custom implementation by the developer.
+Each page serves a specific purpose in the application and provides different functionalities and views for the users.

 ## Technologies

 - React
 - react-router-dom for routing
+- CSS Modules for styling

 ## Usage